-At 30s. for 18 gallons, Hodgson Pale Ale was priced the same as Eltham’s KIPA and numerous other EIPAs and similar beers.
+At 30s. for 18 gallons, Hodgson’s Pale Ale was priced the same as Eltham’s KIPA and numerous other EIPAs and similar beers.

 Indeed, Eltham’s XXXX Strong Ale was the same 60s. per barrel, or 30s. for 18 gallons.
-That XXXX was IMO an “ale” vs. a “beer” as IPA always was, i.e., hopped much less but probably aged, an old ale, hence its inclusion on the left side of the ad.
+That XXXX was IMO an “ale” vs. a “beer”, as IPA always was, i.e., hopped much less but probably still aged, an old ale, hence its inclusion on the left side of the ad.
 Its ABV had to be the same 8-9% range as KIPA.

 As Cornell’s chart shows, beers of the gravity range that took in EIPA were OG 1080-1095.
 That equated to at least 8%-9.5% abv but could go higher with long aging.
 These are always estimates because the degree of attenuation can affect the final numbers, but in general pale ale was well-fermented out on the long voyage.
 So if anything one should go higher in strength for the article as consumed, not lower.

 A beer 24-27s. per 18-gallons was 5.5%-6-5% ABV in range, more the typical range for Victorian pale ale.
 Abbott’s 18-shilling beer, meant for summer use, was probably 4-5% abv.

 Perhaps the two lower beers were 4% and 5% but I believe the 30s. flagstaff was at least 8%.

-Also, consider this ad from Chilcott’s History of Bristol, published 1849.
+Consider also this ad from Chilcott’s Descriptive History of Bristol, published in 1849.
 Hodgson & Abbott’s India Ale was listed – Frederick Hodgson hadn’t retired yet.
 By the case of 12 pints, it fetched the highest price (4s.
 6d.) sharing the honour with, lo, Bloxsome’s Strong October beer.
 1700s accounts of October Beer brewing suggest an OG of c.
 1100, this has been shown by numerous modern analyses.
-That Bloxsome October beer could not in my opinion have been 7% abv, it had to be more, possibly 9% even if not 10-11% by 1849.
+That Bloxsome October beer could not in my opinion have been 7% ABV, it had to be more, possibly 9% even if not 10-11% by 1849.
 It may have been a point higher than Hodgson’s because the quart price is higher, but that is not certain.